aiven/devportal/docs/platform/concepts/dynamic-disk-sizing.rst

 Dynamic disk sizing
 ====================

-Dynamic disk sizing (DDS) allows you to add or remove additional storage to your services from within the `Aiven web console <https://console.aiven.io/>`_.
+Dynamic disk sizing (DDS) allows you to add or remove additional storage to your services from within the `Aiven Console <https://console.aiven.io/>`_.
 You can add additional storage during service creation or on-demand without interruption to meet the growing business needs.

 Dynamic Disk Sizing (DDS) is available for the following services: